aio-libs/aiosmtpd/README.rst

 Project details
 ===============

-As of 2016-07-14, aiosmtpd has been put under the `aio-libs
-<https://github.com/aio-libs>`__ umbrella project and moved to GitHub.
+As of 2016-07-14, aiosmtpd has been put under the |aiolibs|_ umbrella project and moved to GitHub.

 * Project home: https://github.com/aio-libs/aiosmtpd
 * Report bugs at: https://github.com/aio-libs/aiosmtpd/issues